EgoManiac/CopilotStudioMCPFix/README.md

 ## Final Takeaways

 1. **Understand your protocol**—SSE is special; treat it like streaming, not static JSON
-2. **Validate ID types**—Python MCP is spec‑correct, but connector consumers may expect strings
+2. **Validate ID types**—Python MCP is technically spec‑correct, but connector consumers may expect strings instead of just integers (On fix list)
 3. **Use community and docs**—MCP design rationale and Power Platform behaviour are key context
 4. **Push for better tooling**—Microsoft, your design‑time experience for connectors needs a revolution